"(...) always moments of pure poetry." (Süddeutsche Zeitung)

-Raphaela Gromes acts internationally as SOS Children’s Villages Ambassador.
+Raphaela Gromes is cultural ambassador of the SOS Children's Villages worldwide.